Silver (sometimes called silver dapple; in the Rocky Mountain

 Most bay-based buckskin silvers are this pale body color, rather than the

-than this, however.
+deeper golden coloring of most buckskin-onlys.
 Photo courtesy of Tamara Dirrim.

 UNCONVENTIONAL (Gone Gold X Foxton Frosty Dawn), 2006 bay silver dapple

-how many silvers can be mistaken for flaxen chestnuts.
+right.
 You can find many more pictures of

 "Connor" as a youngster